wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.6.4 =
+This package includes a Italian and a Spanish language package (Thanks to anddab!).
+I also updated the options page.

 = 1.6.3 =
 This is a minor bugfix release which provides a change to the generated image url so that it becomes w3c conform.